obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Select text when opening
++ Remove or replace all text on backspace or char_entered if selected
++ Remove all text on ctrl+backspace
++ Remove selection if anything else is pressed
 + Display search box on ctrl+F, hide on escape
 + Fix: when duplicating lines, selection shrinks
 + Fix: invalid cursor when redoing